Best Lake Camping in Arizona

 Best Lake Camping in Arizona Deserts

-Roosevelt Lake - The Salt River via Roosevelt Dam enables this camping area on the largest lake within the state of Arizona.
-There's multiple ways to camp here: dispersed, group, horse, tenting at sites, & RV.
+The Salt River via Roosevelt Dam enables this camping area on the largest lake within the state of Arizona.
+There are multiple ways to camp here: dispersed, group, horse, tenting at sites, & RV.
 Free dump station across from Cholla Campground on Hwy.
 188.

 To the lake from Globe: Hwy.
 188 North for 27 miles.

-- Bachelor Cove & Cholla Bay - Bachelor is 4 miles west of Roosevelt Dam, Cholla 5 miles north.
+Bachelor is 4 miles west of Roosevelt Dam, and Cholla is 5 miles north.

 - No campsite designations along the shoreline there.
 But you’re allowed to camp in a dispersed manner in these areas.
 No facilities, however.

 - Space can be limited by high water levels, which won’t be problematic in drought situations.
 Be cautious of flash flooding & lack of roads.